Bitdefender Review: Quick Expert Summary

 - File shredder.

-Bitdefender Internet Security comes with all of the features mentioned above but also includes extra security add-ons.
+Bitdefender Internet Security comes with all of the features included in Antivirus Plus and adds extra features like:

 - Anti-spam filter.